 Example: Hawaiian Solar Industry

 Homeowners in Hawaii pay approximately 33 cents per kilowatt-hour; this is one of the most expensive places for energy usage.
 For this very reason, the state of Hawaii has become one of the most prominent places for solar in the U.S. and is on target to become reliant on 100% renewable energy by 2045.
-The state’s senator Mike Gabbard told Think Progress , “Through the process of transformation we can be the model that other states and nations follow.
+The state’s senator Mike Gabbard told Think Progress , “through the process of transformation we can be the model that other states and nations follow.
 And we’ll achieve the biggest energy turnaround in the country, going from 90 percent dependence on fossil fuel to 100 percent clean energy.”

 Cost of the System

 There are a couple of things to consider when first starting the solar purchasing process.
 Get quotes from multiple companies to ensure you’re getting the best deal possible.
 This can shave several years off of your payback period, and you will get a higher return on your investment in the long run.
-It is also key to purchase quality products that are highly efficient and durable.
-A longer warranty on the equipment may be a better indication that you will continue producing the energy necessary to offset your bill over the lifetime of the system (which can be 25-30 years).
+It is also key to purchase quality products.
+A longer warranty on the equipment may be an indication that you will continue producing the energy necessary to offset your bill over the lifetime of the system (which can be 25-30 years).
 Equipment, size of the system, placement, the system’s size, orientation, equipment options, configuration, permitting, and labor will factor into the total cost of the system.
 Estimations will vary greatly across the country, but in the state of California solar companies are pricing anywhere from $2-4 per DC watt.
 The range from company to company can make all the difference ($2,000-$8,000) in your solar payback period.

-Government Programs & Tax Incentives
+What Gov. Programs & Tax Incentives are Available?

 Solar is an investment that looks different for every homeowner, and each family should do their own research and ask a lot of questions.
-However, if you have a power bill over $150 per month and you pay federal taxes, solar could be the best investment decision you ever make.
+If you have a power bill over $150 per month and you pay federal taxes, solar could be the best investment decision you ever make.
 The solar payback period will always be lower than the time it takes for a solar system to stop performing.
 This means years and years of return on your original investment to choose solar as an energy source.